Zipcar: Embedded technologies

 Zipcars have RFID readers located on the windshield that communicates with the card to lock and unlock the doors of the vehicle.
 Each vehicle records hours of usage and mileage, which is uploaded to a central computer via a wireless data link.
 The location of the vehicles is not tracked during a reservation for privacy reasons but is trackable, and all cars are equipped with a "kill" function that allows the company to prevent the car from starting in the event of theft.
 Zipcar also offers the embedded Information Technologies it has installed in its fleet as a fleet optimization service through its FastFleet service.

 During a rental, a Zipcar member can interface with their rented vehicle using the Zipcar smartphone app, which includes the ability to locate the vehicle in a parking lot (including GPS location and the ability to sound the vehicle's horn and flash the lights) and unlock or lock the vehicle.

 Clean fuel vehicles

 Among its fleet of fuel-efficient vehicles, and through an agreement between Honda and Zipcar, the program offers clean fuel and low-emission vehicles that include the Insight hybrid, Civic Hybrid, and Honda Fit EV all-electric car.
-Vehicles such as the Chevrolet Volt and Toyota Prius are also available.
+Vehicles such as the Toyota Prius are also available.